owen233666/Fowl-Play/README.md

 # Fowl Play

-An overcomplicated mod that adds a bunch of birds.
+An in-depth mod that adds a bunch of birds.
 Some of them add ambience, others have useful features and all of them try to annoy you as much as they can, just like real birds!

 Current mobs: